 That everyone shared such compassion and courage

 Inspiration struck when Ryan was a Grade 1 student at Holy Cross Catholic School.
 His teacher Mrs. Prest told the class that people around the world were dying because they didn’t have clean water to drink.
-“We didn’t understand why other people didn’t have water,” says Ryan.
+“We didn’t understand why other people didn’t have water,” he says.
 “So our teacher explained to us that other people had to walk five kilometres for clean water.”

 Being First Graders, the children didn’t have a clear sense of how far five kilometres was, so Mrs. Prest explained that it was about 5,000 steps.
 “I remember I counted the steps it took me to get from my classroom to the water fountain, and I counted 10,” says Ryan.
 “Something clicked in my mind then, that something as vital as water could be easily available to me, but for other kids it was something (for which) they had to walk a number of steps I couldn’t even count to.”